RoboJackets/jedi/README.md

 - They will be invited to the RoboJackets ClickUp workspace, if they have provided an email address for this purpose
 - They will be invited to the RoboJackets organization in GitHub, if they have a linked GitHub account
+- They will be added to the Grouper Groups corresponding to their teams
 - They will be added to the Google Groups corresponding to their teams, if they have a linked Google account
 - Their Keycloak account will be enabled, if it already exists in Keycloak
 - Their Nextcloud account will be enabled, if it already exists in Nextcloud, and group membership will be synchronized with Apiary